hbkwong/familyfridaydemo/README.md

 ## Email function

 As emails are opened in in diverse environments (mobile, tablet, desktop, Outlook, Gmail, etc.), the HTML email itself should be responsive.
-Formatting of the HTML email is constructed with the MJML framework.
+Since Flexbox support across these environments is still progressing, formatting of the HTML email form is constructed with the MJML framework.

 **In the original implementation** of storing teammates' feedback in a database, each numbered button represented an HTML form.
 A `POST` request was sent upon submission, with hidden fields capturing the `rating`, `user_id`, and `lunch_id`.